mark2devel/mark2/README.md

     $ mark2 start /path/to/servers/server-name

-If you're already in the right directory, you can omit the last parameter.
+If you're already in the right directory, you can omit the path.

 mark2 now refers to your server by the name of the directory containing the server jar, in this case 'server-name'